groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/logging.md

     }

     /// <summary>
-    /// Writes an error message to the console.
+    /// Writes an error message to the file.
     /// Error log messages provide information about unrecoverable events in application flow.
     /// </summary>
     /// <param name="message">The error message.</param>